HackintoshwithUbuntu/FlutterFitness/README.md

 #### Setting up Google Maps
 You will need a Google Maps API key for the Google Maps components to work in the app.
 The Google Maps SDK is free to use on Android and IOS.

-To use your key when compiling, create a file named `.env` and set its contents to be
+To use your key when compiling, create a file named `.env` at the root of the project and set its contents to be
 ```bash
 gmap_api_key=YOUR_API_KEY
 ```